Academics /

 First UMHS Research Symposium - read more

-• Extended-Spectrum Beta-Lactamase Resistance Patterns in Bacteria Isolated from Imported and Domestically Produced Meat Products has expanded from 2016 research activities to examine the relative prevalence of Klebsiella species and isolates that harbor Extended-Spectrum of Beta-Lactamase (ESBL), aka “Super Bugs”, work conducted by UMHS students Crisanta Simon, Esther Galant, Gerald Lebron, Francesca Licandro and Fabiola Rodriguez.
+• Extended-spectrum beta-lactamase Resistance Patterns in Bacteria Isolated from Imported and Domestically Produced Meat Products have expanded from 2016 research activities to examine the relative prevalence of Klebsiella species and isolates that harbor Extended-Spectrum of Beta-Lactamase (ESBL), aka “Super Bugs”, work conducted by UMHS students Crisanta Simon, Esther Galant, Gerald Lebron, Francesca Licandro and Fabiola Rodriguez.

 Second UMHS Research Symposium - read more